Osiris-Team/A/README.md

 </details>

-## Scopes
+## Code/Scopes

 A scope is code within brackets `{}`.
-Variables within a scope are not accessible from outside:
+Variables created within a scope are not accessible from outside:
 ```A
 a = 3
 {